-- develop a systematic and in-depth understanding of knowledge and a critical awareness of current problems and/or new insights for the advanced study of contemporary issues in adapted sport, in a stimulating, multi and interdisciplinary, student-centred learning environment; - 2. develop a critical understanding of techniques and research methods applicable to their own applied research and advanced scholarship; - develop originality in the application of knowledge together with a practical understanding/application of theoretical and research skills necessary to create and interpret knowledge in the discipline;
+- develop a systematic and in-depth understanding of knowledge and a critical awareness of current problems and/or new insights for the advanced study of contemporary issues in sports coaching, in a stimulating, multi and interdisciplinary, student-centred learning environment; - 2. develop a critical understanding of techniques and research methods applicable to their own applied research and advanced scholarship; - 3. develop originality in the application of knowledge together with a practical understanding/application of theoretical and research skills necessary to create and interpret knowledge in the discipline;

-- utilise their advanced knowledge and understanding of adapted sport to deal with complex issues systematically and creatively, problems and communicate their conclusions clearly; - 5. further develop their key and vocational relevant skills and independent learning ability required for continuing professional and personal development through professional practice in adapted sport.
+- 4. utilise their advanced knowledge and understanding of sports coaching to deal with complex issues systematically and creatively, problems and communicate their conclusions clearly; - 5. further develop their key and vocational relevant skills and independent learning ability required for continuing professional and personal development through professional practice in sports coaching.